joomla/accessibility/docs/glossary/glossary-accessibility.md

  *Accordions* is a set of drop-down sections.
 Expanding the selected section automatically collapses the rest.
 (Accordions are a list of headers that can be clicked to hide or reveal additional content.)

  An *accordion* is a vertically stacked set of elements, that allow the user to toggle the display of sections of content.
 Each labeling element can be expanded or collapsed to reveal or hide its associated content.

+### Alternative for time-based media
+Document including correctly sequenced text descriptions of time-based visual and auditory information and providing a means for achieving the outcomes of any time-based interaction.
+(Athena ICT)

 ### ARIA
  _Short for Accessible Rich Internet Application(s)_

- A metadata specification that provides a means of describing roles, states, and properties for custom widgets so that they are recognizable and usable by assistive technology users.
+ARIA is a specification for making scripts, widgets and dynamic web content accessible.
+It provides a means of describing roles, states, and properties for custom widgets so that they are recognizable and usable by assistive technology users.
 WAI-ARIA also provides a mechanism to ensure that users of assistive technologies are aware of updates in the application.
+The key documents are the [ARIA Specification](https://www.w3.org/TR/wai-aria-1.1/) and the [ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/).
+(Athena ICT)

 ### Assistive technologies
  Technologies (software or hardware) that increase, maintain or improve the functional capabilities of individuals with disabilities when interacting with computers or computer-based systems.